THIS IS BELONGING

-Whether you’re helping soldiers in the field or providing medical care to their families, you’ll play a vital role as a full-time Nurse.
+Nurses are vital to keeping the Army running, whether helping soldiers in the field or providing medical care to their families.
 We need to keep our people as fit and healthy as possible – that’s where we need you.
 You’ll join Queen Alexandra’s Royal Army Nursing Corps, where you’ll learn to deal with the injuries and illnesses that come with military life.
 You’ll also be free to train and specialise in a key area with the Army supporting you all the way.
 Best of all, you’ll be part of a highly skilled and friendly team.
 And you’ll do it all while travelling the world and gaining valuable skills and civilian recognised qualifications along the way.

-As a Nurse in the Army, you could be sent to a modern UK hospital or out to a field hospital where you will be trained to handle situations like no other.
+As a Nurse in the Army, you could be sent to a modern UK hospital or out to a field hospital where you will be trained to work in challenging environments with minimal equipment.
 Conditions on operations can be difficult but we’ll teach you how to cope.
 Wherever you are, you’ll be fully trained to give first rate nursing care in all kinds of situations.

 LEARN NEW SKILLS

 As a Registered Adult Health Nurse in the Army, you’ll come across a range of health problems unique to military life.
-You’ll also work with all kinds of people, including soldiers and civilians, both here and abroad.
-Wherever you are and whoever the patient, you’ll help them in any way you can.
+You’ll also work with all kinds of people, including soldiers and civilians, both in the UK and abroad.

-You join the Army as a Soldier and do your basic training.
-This teaches you to be a soldier.
+When you join the Army you’ll be trained in basic military skills – like outdoor survival and how to fire your weapon.
 You then begin a Military Practice Course.
 Once you’re trained, we’ll send you to a Ministry of Defence Hospital Unit (MDHU).
 Here, you’ll get experience through a rotation programme and begin life as an Army Nurse.
-You’ll learn new transferable skills in your chosen speciality that will not only enhance your military career, but stand you in good stead if you later decide to return to the civilian world.
+You’ll learn new transferable skills in your chosen speciality that will not only enhance your military career, but stand you in good stead if you later decide to return to civilian life.

 The Army can help you gain a range of qualifications.
 These could include: